-The Santa Barbara Foundation is excited to announce the second year of the Conservation, Environment and Public Trails Grant Program.
-This grant program will support environmental projects across Santa Barbara County.
+The Conservation, Environment and Public Trails Grant Program supports environmental projects across Santa Barbara County.

 Santa Barbara County has a long history of improving the environment, and cherishing and preserving the scenic beauty of the area for future generations.
 Beginning with one of the most formative events in the modern environmental movement, the blowout at Union Oil’s Platform A in the Santa Barbara Channel on January 28, 1969, and the fouling of the ocean and coastline that occurred, as a result, the community and its nonprofits have been at the forefront of conservation and environment protection.

 In recent years, the Santa Barbara Foundation’s investments in the environment have included development of a countywide Food Action Plan and Network, Conservation Blueprint, funding to preserve places such as the Point Sal Reserve and North Campus Open Space, and capacity building for nonprofit organizations.
 With our funding partners, the Foundation is offering grants to increase environmental sustainability, land conservation, habitat restoration, public trails, and ecosystem health.

 Funding can be used for new or existing projects that meet demonstrated need.

 - Carry out projects to address conservation, environment and public trails.

 - Be well-managed, financially viable, and operate effective projects.